Bubbles Below Goes Green for Blue Water's Future

 Conservation & Scientific Diving

-Learn how Bubbles Below has played a direct roll in conserving and learning about our beautiful waters and the creatures that inhabit them through moorings and drift dives, historical conservation, and scientific diving studies.
+We at Bubbles Below have played a direct roll in conserving while learning about our beautiful waters and the creatures that inhabit them through moorings and drift dives, historical conservation, and scientific diving studies.

 Moorings and Drift Dives

-After Hurricane Iniki in 1992, Linda had seen enough reef damage to become a founding member of TORCH, which was the organization responsible for bringing in day-use moorings to our dive sites.
+After Hurricane Iniki in 1992, Previous owner Linda Marsh Bail had seen enough reef damage to become a founding member of TORCH, which was the organization responsible for bringing in day-use moorings to our dive sites.
 We were the dive company who organized the initial placement of pins and directives of the State of Hawaii.
-Bubbles Below still maintains moorings and continues to work with the State of Hawaii in placing more moorings.
+Bubbles Below still maintains moorings and continues to work with the State of Hawaii in placing and maintaining those moorings.